Chart Color Schemes

 Residential development activity is slightly higher than average within Malvern East when compared nationally

-This financial year has seen $95.6 million in commercial approvals, reflecting strong commercial development momentum.
-Compared to Greater Melbourne, Malvern East exhibits around 64% of the construction activity per person and ranks at the 46th percentile nationally, suggesting somewhat limited buyer options while boosting demand for established properties.
-New developments comprise approximately 43.0% detached houses and 57.0% attached dwellings, offering affordable entry points for downsizers, investors, and first-time purchasers.
-The area has around 356 people per dwelling approval, reflecting its established nature.
-By 2041, Malvern East is projected to gain approximately 5,344 residents.
+There have also been $95.6 million in commercial approvals this financial year, indicating strong commercial development momentum.
+Compared to Greater Melbourne, Malvern East shows approximately 64% of the construction activity per person and places among the 46th percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established properties.
+This activity is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development consists of 43.0% detached houses and 57.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+The location has approximately 356 people per dwelling approval, reflecting an established area.

 Frequently Asked Questions - Development